-Relax and heal in our infrared Sauna equipped with Sound Therapy Speakers, LED-Color Therapy and a Micro-Salt Inhalation System.
+Relax and heal in our infrared Sauna equipped with Sound Therapy Speakers and LED-Color Therapy.

 Our Sauna utilizes the benefits of Near, Mid and Far Infrared Waves to penetrate the skin, muscle and deeper tissues and will raise your core body temperature faster and with less heat than a typical Sauna.